Mental health during the COVID-19 pandemic: Powerlessness

 Nurses worked longer hours during the pandemic, which increased anxiety in many.
 Many patients rapidly progressed once in the hospital to the ICU and ultimately, death.
 The absence of approved therapeutics meant that palliative care (supplemental oxygen, ventilators and extracorporeal membrane oxygenation) were the only options.
 In some cases, this stimulated frustration and a sense of powerlessness.

 Disruption

 Those caring for COVID-19 patients were subject strict biosecurity measures, consigned to wearing gowns, uncomfortable masks and face shields at work.
 After returning home, many changed clothes before entering and isolated themselves, in an attempt to protect their families.
 Their jobs demanded constant awareness and vigilance, reduced their autonomy, reduced access to social support, reduced self-care, uncertainty about the effects of long-term exposure to COVID-19 patients, and fear of infecting others.

+Cognitive symptoms and "brain fog"

+Beyond mood disorders, the pandemic was associated with measurable impacts on cognitive function, commonly referred to as "brain fog."
+A major community-based study published in The New England Journal of Medicine in 2024 evaluating over 112,000 participants found that individuals who had recovered from COVID-19 showed persistent, small-to-moderate deficits in cognitive performance—particularly in memory, reasoning, and executive function—compared to uninfected controls.
+Cognitive deficits were most pronounced in individuals who had experienced severe initial illness, required hospitalization, or developed persistent Long COVID symptoms, though mild deficits were also observed following mild, resolved infections.

 In some jurisdictions, schools were closed during the early months of the pandemic.
 Such closures increased anxiety, loneliness, stress, sadness, frustration, indiscipline, and hyperactivity among children.